decuser/decuser.github.io/_posts/2023-01-24-x-windows-dev-on-mac.markdown

 /usr/bin/cc -o basicwin -Os -Wall -Wpointer-arith -no-cpp-precomp     -L/opt/local/lib   basicwin.o -lXext -lX11
 ```

-Nevermind the warnings, a lot has changed with our c environment, over the years.
+Nevermind the warnings, a lot has changed with our c environment over the years.
 The good news is we now have a new executable:

 ```
 ls -l basicwin